kondratyevd/UfHMuMuCode/README.md

     -> https://github.com/acarnes/UFDimuAnalysis/tree/more_muons
     -> working at /home/acarnes/h2mumu/UFDimuAnalysis_v2 on the ihepa servers -> already made stage1 samples at /cms/data/store/user/t2/users/acarnes/h2mumu/samples/stage1
+    -> for the exact locations of the samples check out bin/categorize.cxx

 If you're not sure what some of the code does, it's usually commented reasonably well so check it out.